ethereum/annotated-spec/altair/beacon-chain.md

 Each piece is represented as a fraction `X / WEIGHT_DENOMINATOR`, where `WEIGHT_DENOMINATOR = 64`; the `X` values for the various pieces sum up to 64, making up a full base reward.

 Note that if a duty is assigned a `X / WEIGHT_DENOMINATOR` share of the pie, that does not necessarily mean that a validator who fulfills that duty is guaranteed to get exactly that fraction times the base reward.
+Actually experienced rewards can diverge from the `X / WEIGHT_DENOMINATOR` fraction for a few reasons:

+1. The validator fulfills that duty imperfectly, and it's their fault (eg. they are offline for some time)
+2. The validator fulfills that duty imperfectly, and it's _not_ their fault (eg. they cannot get their attestation or sync committee signature included within a slot because the _next_ proposer is offline or poorly connected)
-The reward that a validator gets for fulfilling an attestation duty is proportional to the percentage of all validators who fulfill that duty (eg. if only 80% of validators fulfill the duty then the reward for each validator that does is multiplied by 0.8); this rule was added to discourage censorship and inter-validator attacks.
-A validator only gets sync committee rewards if their signature is included in the next beacon block, which may fail to happen either due to the sync committee member's own negligence or due to the negligence of the next proposer.
-Proposers are rewarded for including other messages, so proposers may lose some rewards from those messages not being published.
-However, in a well-functioning network, rewards for most participants for all duties should get quite close to the theoretical maximums.
+3. Validator rewards for fulfilling an attestation duty are proportional to the percentage of all validators who fulfill that duty (eg. if only 80% of validators fulfill the duty then the reward for each validator that does is multiplied by `0.8`)
+4. Validators' rewards from probabilistically assigned duties (proposal and sync committee participation) may diverge due to random variance.
+For example, if there are 1000 validators, then they have a `1/1000` chance to propose per slot (so on average `0.032` proposals per epoch)

+(2) and (3) have the same property: that a validator's rewards can be reduced by other validators' failure to participate.
+This is a deliberate mechanic that was added to discourage censorship and inter-validator attacks (see [this paper on discouragement attacks](https://raw.githubusercontent.com/ethereum/research/master/papers/discouragement/discouragement.pdf) for why this is valuable).

 There is one reward that falls outside this scheme: slashing whistleblower rewards.
 These rewards are treated separately because they are irregular (we don't know ahead of time how many slashings there will be), and they don't contribute to issuance (because the slashing whistleblower reward is counterbalanced by a much larger slashing penalty suffered by whoever was slashed).